 - 6.1.1 South Reading is the area of the Borough between the town centre and Junction 11 of the M4 motorway, bounded by the A327 to the east and with the Kennet meadows to the west.
 It had a population of 25,500 at the 2011 Census, but is expanding with major residential developments underway. - 6.1.2 The existing South Reading area includes two distinct elements, separated by the Basingstoke Road.
 To the east of the Basingstoke Road are the residential areas, including the areas of Whitley and Whitley Wood.
 With the exception of some Victorian houses at the northern end of the area, most of this area was developed between in the 20th century, much of it as postwar local authority housing. - 6.1.3 To the west of Basingstoke Road lie Reading's most extensive industrial and commercial areas, clustered either side of the A33 relief road dual carriageway, opened in 1999.
 East of the relief road are older areas of mixed industrial, warehouse and office space, whilst to the west are more modern business areas including Green Park and Reading International Business Park, as well as the new Tesco distribution warehouse.
 Various retail parks adjoin the A33, whilst the Madejski Stadium, home of Reading Football Club and London Irish Rugby Club, is one of the major landmarks.
 These developments sit in and around areas formerly used for minerals extraction and waste management uses. - 6.1.4 This area has seen significant amounts of development in recent years.
 The Madejski Stadium, Green Park business park and the relief road all date from around 2000.
 More recently, new developments have included a new water treatment works and a household waste recycling centre.
-New communities have broken the traditional divide between residential and employment along Basingstoke Road, with the new community of Kennet Island on the former sewage treatment works nearing completion, and development of the new residential community at Green Park underway since 2016. - 6.1.5 South Reading represents the largest concentration of deprivation in the Borough, with many neighbourhoods within the 20% most deprived areas in England111.
+New communities have broken the traditional divide between residential and employment along Basingstoke Road, with the new community of Kennet Island on the former sewage treatment works nearing completion, and development of the new residential community at Green Park underway since 2016.
+Plans to develop more than 600 dwellings, along with a convention centre, ice rink and hotel, adjacent to the Madejski Stadium have also been approved subject to the completion of a legal agreement. - 6.1.5 South Reading represents the largest concentration of deprivation in the Borough, with many neighbourhoods within the 20% most deprived areas in England111.
 There are particular issues with regard to skills and qualifications. - 6.1.6 South of the M4 motorway are the villages of Three Mile Cross, Spencers Wood and Shinfield, all within Wokingham Borough, and this area is identified within Wokingham's Core Strategy as a Strategic Development Location for around 2,500 homes together with supporting facilities.
 Development of the University of Reading science park is underway, and offers potential to generate growth in the technology sector in the area.
 Potential has also been identified within the West of Berkshire Spatial Planning Framework for major development around the Grazeley area straddling the Wokingham and West Berkshire boundary, which could accommodate around 15,000 new homes over the next two decades and beyond, which will also require very significant investment in supporting infrastructure.
 It is important to note that this latter proposal is not at this stage part of the development plan of either Wokingham Borough or West Berkshire District Councils.